gregberge/node-taskman/README.md

 });
 ````

-When this script is executed, we can connect redis and execute some commands :
+When this script is executed, we can connect redis and execute some commands:

 ````
 redis-cli